 Cover Artwork & Design by Lewis Bates

-In this, my second anthology, I will take you on another trip into the world of imagination interspersed with episodes from family life.
+In this, my second anthology, I will take you on another trip into the world of my imagination.

 Fans of science fiction will rub shoulders with those of crime, the paranormal, romance, humour and horror.

 ‘Short Stories Volume Two’ is another book for the coffee break, or simply to while away the time on a warm summer day.

 Be prepared to laugh, cry, shrink with fear as you listen for those bumps in the night, and fly away into outer space as you travel through the wormholes of your own mind.